 Idols are not just physical objects.
 Idolatry can be anything that distracts us from placing God first and at the very center of our life.
-In fact, that’s the definition of sin.
+In fact, that is the definition of sin.
 And St. Paul is reminding us that idols are not welcome!
-Due to sinful habits and confused priorities, idols will make themselves at home to the point of not being noticed anymore, similar to becoming accustomed to a piece of furniture or decor in our home that just becomes part of the landscape, no longer noticeable as we walk past it every day.
+Due to sinful habits and confused priorities, idols will make themselves at home to the point of not being noticed anymore, similar to becoming accustomed to a piece of furniture or decor in our home that just becomes part of the landscape, no longer noticeable as we walk by it every day.
 The sins which we commit go unnoticed, they no longer cause the tension that they should.
-Our communion with God becoming less and less of a concern, until ultimately, that sin or idol becomes normal, and even welcomed.
+What follows is our communion with God becoming less and less of a concern, until ultimately that sin or idol becomes normal and even welcomed.

 Keeping your space clean

 So how do we keep our sacred space clean?
 By living as though God dwells within you, within us.
 Which means what?
 First of all, it means getting baptized, the beginning of our faith journey when we ask the Holy Spirit to seal us and live within us, when we become a temple for God to dwell.
 Living as though God dwells within us means obeying God’s law of love, which is not just being nice to one another.
 That’s not enough.
 Rather, love God with all of our heart.
 With all of our mind.
 With all of our soul.
 And with all of our strength.
 Do our lives reflect that to the world?
 Also, to love our neighbor, including our enemies, just as we love ourselves.
 Love sacrificially.

 Does everything we do, how we define success, what we buy, how we treat our bodies, and how we steward our resources emerge from a place in which God dwells?
 Or do we just give God one room, one corner of our heart?